IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_managed_key.rst

     The state of the key.

+  template_name (False, str, None)
+    Name of the key template to use when creating a key.

+  tags (False, list, None)
+    Key-value pairs associated with the key.

+  instance_id (True, str, None)
+    (Required for new resource) The ID of the UKO instance this resource exists in.

   uko_vault (True, str, None)
     (Required for new resource) The UUID of the Vault in which the update is to take place.

-  template_name (False, str, None)
+  description (False, str, None)
-    Name of the key template to use when creating a key.
+    Description of the managed key.

   id (False, str, None)